ryunp/js-closure-abuse/README.md

 **Technical Review**

-The breakdown below is split into multiple section.
+The breakdown below is split into multiple sections.
 Each section has three sub-sections
 - title / intro
 - setTimeout call stack review
 - callback call stack review.